---

 Use the Laravel SDK to monitor and notify you if your [scheduled task](https://laravel.com/docs/10.x/scheduling) is missed (or doesn't start when expected), if it fails due to a problem in the runtime (such as an error), or if it fails by exceeding its maximum runtime.

-To set up, add the sentryMonitor() macro to your scheduled tasks defined in your app/Console/Kernel.php file:
+To set up, add the `sentryMonitor()` macro to the scheduled tasks defined in your application as shown below.
+(Please note, this will create a Cron monitor that will count against your quota.)

 ->everyHour()